Restoring Remote Desktop (RDP) connectivity to an Azure VM after a user lockout

 Disable Verigio Filter traffic filtering on the network adapter

-Notice the name Ethernet for the interface Microsoft Hyper-V Network Adapter.
+Notice the name Ethernet for the Microsoft Hyper-V Network Adapter interface.

 • The component ID of the Verigio Filter driver is always ms_verigio.
-To unbind Verigio Filter from the adapter Ethernet, enter the command:
+To unbind Verigio Filter from the Ethernet adapter, enter the command:

 Set-NetAdapterBinding -Name "Ethernet" -ComponentID ms_verigio -Enabled $False Disable Verigio Filter traffic filtering on the network adapter

-After performing all of the above, the Verigio Filter driver is no longer filtering network traffic for the network adapter Ethernet.
-Thus, Remote Desktop connectivity is back to normal.
+After performing all of the above, the Verigio Filter driver will no longer be filtering network traffic for the Ethernet network adapter.
+As a result, Remote Desktop connectivity will be back to normal.

-4. Connect to VM via Remote Desktop (RDP) and fix any needed fixing app rules
+4. Connect to the VM via Remote Desktop (RDP) and fix any necessary app rules

 5. Bind (enable) "Verigio Filter" to a network adapter

-• To enable Verigio Filter driver for the adapter Ethernet, enter the command:
+• To enable the Verigio Filter driver for the Ethernet adapter, enter the command:

 Set-NetAdapterBinding -Name "Ethernet" -ComponentID ms_verigio -Enabled $True